webman-php/webman-manual/resource/doc/en/response.md

     }
 }
 ```
-The `download` method is almost identical to the `file` method, except that:
+The `download` method is basically the same as the `file` method, with the difference being that:
-1. After setting the download file name, the file will be downloaded instead of displayed in the browser.
+1. After setting the file name for download, the file will be downloaded instead of being displayed in the browser
-2. The `download` method does not check the `if-modified-since` header.
+2. The `download` method does not check the `if-modified-since` header
 ## Getting Output
-Some libraries directly print file content to standard output, which means the data is printed to the command line terminal and not sent to the browser.
-In this case, we need to capture the data into a variable using `ob_start();` `ob_get_clean();`, and then send the data to the browser.
+Some libraries directly print the file content to the standard output, which means the data will be printed in the command line terminal and not sent to the browser.
+In this case, we need to capture the data into a variable using `ob_start();` and `ob_get_clean();`, and then send the data to the browser.
 For example:

 ```php
 <?php